 Susan, “Sounds like a full day.”

-James didn’t reply, Kara adds, “He stays busy.
+James doesn’t reply, Kara adds, “He stays busy.
 Not having to deal directly with the patients at the hospital helps.
 He generally talks to the other doctors.
 He might see the patient initially, mostly to look for physical problems and to get a sense of whether they are really ill or just med shopping.
 If he thinks everyone’s on the same page, he stays out of it.”